lalawue/mooncake/docs/language.md

 ## Assigment & Scope

-default is local scope, unless using 'export' keyword.
+default is local scope, unless using `export` keyword.

 you can export variable, function, table, class and struct.